POAC Frequently Asked Questions

 ELECTRONIC CLAIMING

-The POAC electronic claiming system is integrated with Medtech and myPractice and enables referrals and claims to be lodged electronically directly to us from our PMS.
+The POAC electronic claiming system integrates seamlessly with Medtech 32, Evolution, My Practice, and Indici, allowing referrals and claims to be submitted electronically directly from your PMS to POAC.

 Is there any cost?